 The ICANN Process

-ICANN is responsible for spearheading the development a proposal by the global multistakeholder community for the transition of the current role played by NTIA in the coordination of the Internet’s domain name system (DNS) along with other key stakeholders.
+ICANN is responsible for spearheading the development of a proposal by the global multistakeholder community for the transition of the current role played by NTIA in the coordination of the Internet’s domain name system (DNS) along with other key stakeholders.
 Visit the ICANN NTIA IANA functions’ stewardship transition microsite

 Based on community discussions, ICANN established a Coordination Group to facilitate the transition process.
 It consists of 27 individuals representing different 13 communities including the ALAC, ASO, ccNSO, GAC, GNSO, gTLD Registries, ICC/BASIS, IAB, IETF, ISOC, NRO, RSSAC, and SSAC.